Artificial Intelligence Glossary

 Ollama

-A tool for easily running open-source LLMs locally on your own computer.
+A tool for easily running open-source LLMs locally on your own computer, enabling private AI development without cloud dependencies.

 OpenAI

-The AI research company behind ChatGPT, GPT-4, DALL-E, and the models powering much of the AI industry.
+The AI research company behind ChatGPT, GPT-4, and DALL-E that pioneered large language models and sparked the current AI revolution.

 Overfitting

-Modeling error where AI systems memorize training data too closely, performing poorly on new, unseen data.
+Modeling error where AI systems memorize training data too closely, performing poorly on new data and limiting real-world effectiveness.

 P